interactivetech/pdk-llm-rag-app/README.md

 # How to Run
 * Run `Deploy RAG with PDK.pynb` to deploy a RAG system using a pretrained LLM
 * Run `Finetune and Deploy RAG with PDK.ipynb` to both finetune an LLM and deploy a finetuned model.

+# Installation Steps
+Make sure you have a PDK deployment with a shared file directory

+`/run/determined/workdir/shared_fs/cache`